 Because radishes grow so quickly, there are very few pests or diseases to worry about.
-Flea beetles (Delia radium) may chew holes in young leaves, the swede midge (Contarinia nasturtii) may damage foliage or growing tips, and the cabbage root fly larvae may infest the taproot.
+Flea beetles may chew holes in young leaves, the swede midge (Contarinia nasturtii) may damage foliage or growing tips, and the cabbage root fly larvae may infest the taproot.
 In each case, good sanitation and keeping the plants healthy are the best defense.
 Radishes and other cole crops should not be planted in the same location more than once every 3 - 4 years to prevent the spread of disease.
 Regular crop rotation often breaks up the factors that make up what is called the Disease Triangle.

 Radishes as companion plants

 Radishes are often planted along with corn, squash and cucumber, which provide welcome shade.
-Radishes make good companion plants, having been shown to repel cucumber beetles, squash bugs and squash vine borers, but I don't know if that is true.
+Radishes are said to repel cucumber beetles, squash bugs and squash vine borers, but I don't know if that is true.
 If nothing else, planting radishes makes efficient use of the soil around these larger plants.
 Some sources claim that radishes repel tomato hornworms, ants, and aphids, but I could find no scientific research to verify these claims.

 You can grow a surprising amount of food in your own yard.
 Ask me how!